Shrimp & Clams

 Bean confusion wasn't the only reason I decided to write about this topic today.
 This entire dish is a mishmash of ingredients with variable and confusing names.
 The snow peas, which are commonly confused with sugar/snap peas, are called mangetout in much of the English-speaking world.
 The dried citrus is frequently called orange peel, but is generally actually mandarin.
 But this whole issue of nomenclature takes a fairly serious turn when we look at the seafood.
 I can't think of anything else we eat that's been so confusingly muddied up with inaccurate, insufficient, and even misleading names.
 Consider shrimp - for many of us shrimp is just shrimp - a single food entity that warrants little further differentiation.
 Nothing could be further from the truth.

-Now before I get to far into this, let me be clear that I’m not just worried about semantics here; what we call our seafood really matters.
+Now before I get to far into this, let me be clear that I'm not just worried about semantics here; what we call our seafood really matters.
 A recipe like this one might simply call for shrimp, leaving it up to the reader to decide on size and variety, but shrimp fishing is a gigantic industry ($50 billion per year globally) and not all harvesting is achieved responsibly.
 The spot prawn (Pandalus platyceros) industry here in British Columbia is a paragon of sustainability, but its economic impact is a blip compared to the farmed shrimp industry, which focuses primarily on the Pacific white/whiteleg shrimp (Litopenaeus vannamei), giant tiger prawn (Penaeus monodon) and a handful of less significant species.
-Spot prawns are delicious, but expensive, especially for a meal like this that doesn’t really revolve around the shrimp alone.
+Spot prawns are delicious, but expensive, especially for a meal like this that doesn't really revolve around the shrimp alone.
 So should you buy farmed shrimp?
-That depends very much on the shrimp – some operations are sustainable and ecologically sound while others are horribly destructive.
+That depends very much on the shrimp - some operations are sustainable and ecologically sound while others are horribly destructive.
 To make matters worse, one species might be raised responsibly in one place but not in another.
-The Vancouver Aquarium’s Oceanwise program lists information for 36 different species and/or harvesting methods for consumers looking to make environmentally conscious decisions.
-I’m only barely scratching the surface of this issue, but it rapidly becomes clear that a shrimp is not just a shrimp.
+The Vancouver Aquarium's Oceanwise program lists information for 67 different species and/or harvesting methods (at last count) for consumers looking to make environmentally informed decisions.
+I'm only barely scratching the surface of this issue, but it rapidly becomes clear that a shrimp is not just a shrimp.

 Of course I'm not suggesting that we start writing out recipes with scientific names, but I hope you'll believe me when I say that a name can be incredibly important.
 The simple truth is that the language surrounding our food and its biology is often being obscured, and we as consumers and cooks need to start changing that.
 Marketing groups and retailers will explain that consumers don't want to be confused by their food, and their is some truth to that - I wouldn't be surprised if consumers balked at being presented with literally dozens of different species and harvesting methods while shopping for shrimp.
 But food culture is becoming more adventurous and global in its reach, and if that's going to happen sustainably then we need to open our minds to learning about ideas, and yes, new problems.
 But that awareness of new problems should not intimidate us - instead, we should feel empowered and involved.
 We develop deeper understandings of the world and its people when we expand our culinary horizons, but we have an undeniable impact when we reach beyond what we already know.
 Fortunately we have the ability to make that impact a positive one.